kekse1/count.php/README.md

 * `?x=(int)` [0]
 * `?y=(int)` [0]
 * `?aa=(1|0)` [1]
+* `?type=(string)` [png]

 `x` and `y` are just moving the text along this both axis (in px).
 `fg` and `bg` can be 'rgb()', 'rgba()' or just the 3 bytes and optionally a floating point number between 0 and 1 for the alpha component.
 `pad` is the space above and below the text, `space` is to the left and the right.
 `size` is a font size in 'pt' or 'px' (ain't sure atm x)~, and the `font` needs to be installed in the 'FONTS' directory, as '.ttf'.
 The 'aa' parameter needs to be '0' or '1', to configure anti-aliased text.
+Last but not least, the '?type' can atm be set to 'png' and 'jpg', whereas 'png' is absolutely recommended!
+Example given: 'jpg' does not have the best alpha-channel (transparent colors) support..

 All parameters are optional, but the `?draw` needs to be set if you want a graphical output (only if allowed by 'DRAW' configuration).